AlintaBiju/alintabiju/README.md

 ## Hi there! 👋
-I’m Alinta Biju, an Electronics and Communication Engineering graduate👨‍🚒 from LBS College of Engineering, Kasaragod.
-I have hands-on experience in data analysis, automation, and user sentiment analysis through my projects and internship experience.
+I’m Alinta Biju, an Electronics and Communication Engineering graduate with hands-on experience in data analysis, automation, and user sentiment analysis.
+Skilled in Python, SQL, Excel, and Power BI, I enjoy transforming data into meaningful insights and building solutions that improve decision-making and user experience.
+I’m passionate about learning new technologies and solving real-world problems using data-driven approaches.

-I’ve worked extensively with tools like Python, SQL, Excel, and Power BI to analyze datasets and generate meaningful insights.
-During my experience at Ecaret Solutions, I worked on automating manual workflows using REST APIs and improving reporting efficiency with advanced Excel functions and AI-powered tools.

-One of my key projects was a Zomato User Sentiment Analysis project, where I collected and analyzed user reviews using Python and VADER sentiment analysis to identify customer pain points and positive feedback trends.
-I also developed dashboards and visual reports to present the findings clearly.

-Additionally, I’ve worked on projects involving AI chatbots, sales dashboards, and deep learning-based brain tumor detection.
-I enjoy working with data, solving problems, and learning new technologies that help improve decision-making and user experience.
 <!--
 **AlintaBiju/alintabiju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.